 - One year warranty

-After three months of testing, I’m confident to report that the Marpac Dohm-DS is the one to buy, because of the quality of the sound, solid construction, and ability to adjust the volume level.
+After rigorous testing, I’m confident to report that the Marpac Dohm-DS is the best sound machine to buy for most parents.
+The quality of the sound, solid construction, and ability to adjust the volume level all contributed to this recommendation.

-As far as the ability to choose alternate sounds, you won’t be able to do that with the Marpac Dohm-DS, but we deemed it unnecessary because once your child is used to a particular sound, it’s unlikely you’ll use the alternative choices.
+As far as the ability to choose alternate sounds, you won’t be able to do that with the Marpac Dohm-DS.
+This is the biggest downside.
+We did find that the variety of sound that can be produced through adjusting the machine as described above will enable most parents to find a pleasant sound for a range of babies.
 What you really need is one solid sound that will lull your baby to sleep night after night.

 The price is right too.
 Many more expensive models simply don’t offer the reliability, or quality of sound.
-At around $50, the Marpac slots right into the middle of the pack.
+The Marpac slots right into the middle of the pack for cost.

 Who Else Likes It?